illinois-impact/gpu-algorithms-labs/labs/bfs/README.md

     }

-`currLevelNodes` is the current frontier stored as an array of `numCurrLevelNodes` unsigned integers. also an integer array, from  0  to numCurrLevelNodes, which keep track of the current frontier.
-This array is the starting point of your BFS.
-To loop through the current frontier can bedone as follows:
+`currLevelNodes` is the current frontier stored as an array of `numCurrLevelNodes` unsigned integers.
+This array is the starting point for your BFS.
+To loop sequentially through the current frontier, one can write:

+    unsigned int nCurrLevel = *numCurrLevelNodes;
-    for (unsigned int idx = 0; idx < numCurrLevelNodes; ++idx) {
+    for (unsigned int idx = 0; idx < nCurrLevel; ++idx) {
         unsigned int node = currLevelNodes[idx];
     }